ChrisRoark/beagle_scraper/README.md

 # Beagle Scraper

-Building the largest open-source Ecommerce scraper in Python and BeautifulSoup4
+Building the largest open-source Ecommerce scraper with Python and BeautifulSoup4

 ## Usage